 Board of Review Satellite Offices Closed

-All Cook County Board of Review satellite offices were closed as of November 22.
+All Cook County Board of Review satellite offices are now closed.
 To visit the Cook County Board of Review, please stop in to their office in the Cook County building at 118 N. Clark Street, Chicago.

 Interested in having a representative from the Hanover Township Assessor's office come to your association or organization?
 We can give a presentation on real estate tax related topics, exemptions, and answer questions about filing assessment appeals.
 Call us at 630-837-0301 or send us an email at firstname.lastname@example.org to schedule a visit.

-Want to know when assessment notices are mailed, when tax bills will be mailed out or when & where the next Township seminar will be?
-Send us your email address to email@example.com to join our email list in receiving notifications from our office.
+Want to know when assessment notices are mailed, when tax bills will be mailed out or when and where the next Township seminar will be?
+To receive notifications from our office, join our email list.
+Send an email to: email@example.com